traveller59/spconv/README.md

 * since spconv 2.x doesn't depend on pytorch binary (never in future), it's impossible to support torch.jit/libtorch inference.

 ## Spconv 2.x Development and Roadmap

+Spconv 2.2 development has started.
+See [this issue](https://github.com/traveller59/spconv/issues/380) for more details.

 See [dev plan](docs/SPCONV_DEVELOP_PLAN.md).
 A complete guide of spconv development will be released soon.